Methane Digestion: The Old Idea Gaining Momentum for Sustainable Energy

-Five years has been scarcely long enough for more than some half a dozen to one dozen AD plants to be designed, constructed and commissioned, in the UK for example.
-These should be considered to be a first generation of a new breed of reactors using this technology.
 This is a bit like the people who criticized the motor car for being slow while the law (in the UK certainly) required all automobiles to be preceded by a man holding a flag to warn pedestrians.

-Many did criticize the automobile at that time, but do you want to do so for digestion, as I think that you will be looking as silly as those flag wavers were just ten years later, when the motor car became an established mode of transport.
+I think in a few years that you will be looking as silly as those flag wavers were just ten years later, when the motor car became an established mode of transport.

 There are many ways in which the efficiency of Anaerobic Digestion bio-reactors are being improved, and the first is by using sophisticated ultrasonic technology to break up the particles and so allow breakdown of a bigger proportion of the organic content.